 Outreach teams travel to areas of need on foot, on bike, and in the Access van to check in on clients, deliver supplies, pick up sharps, and respond to requests for help.
 Team members stay in contact throughout the day using Slack app messaging, mapping out logistics quickly in real time, so clients aren’t kept waiting long or feeling forgotten.

 Overdose Aftercare and Outreach Specialist Brian Sink operates the Access van, which serves as the base of operations for this program.
-Brian keeps his fellow team members well stocked on harm reduction kits, clean needles, Narcan, and supplies so that they can continue to operate in the field and work from home as much as possible.
+Brian keeps his fellow team members well stocked on harm reduction kits, sterile needles, Narcan, and supplies so that they can continue to operate in the field and work from home as much as possible.
 He coordinates the removal of full sharps containers and larger supply drop-offs from the van, allowing for safe and effective deliveries and pickups across the area.

 The Access team has also been working hard to help clients obtain or refill prescriptions for addiction treatment medications like methadone, suboxone, and sublocade.

-On a typical day, Access staff picks up used needles and delivers clean needles, Narcan, water, food, harm reduction kits, safer sex supplies, personal hygiene items, tents, tarps, socks, blankets, and other essential items.
-Between March 22 and April 17, the Access team collected 4,229 used syringes and distributed 11,130 clean syringes and 662 doses of Narcan to 454 people.
+On a typical day, Access staff picks up used needles and delivers new needles, Narcan, water, food, harm reduction kits, safer sex supplies, personal hygiene items, tents, tarps, socks, blankets, and other essential items.
+Between March 22 and April 17, the Access team collected 4,229 used syringes and distributed 11,130 new syringes and 662 doses of Narcan to 454 people.
 However long this pandemic lasts, the Access Outreach program will continue to reach out and ensure that our clients have the resources they need to stay healthy and connected to care.